DanielK2312/SWJ-Proj/README.md

 # Software Process Management

 We will follow the Scrum approach, thus your team needs to identify the task in each sprint cycles, team meeting schedules, including this Fall and next Spring semester.
 The tenative schedule and sprint cycles for Spring 2022 are as follows.
-Ww will be following a SCRUM style approach to managment.
+We will be following a SCRUM style approach to managment.
 ![Spring 2022 Timeline](https://capstones-cs-udayton.bitbucket.io/imgs/cps491timeline.png "Spring 2022 Timeline")